Quick Fix : Clean-up Duplicate Remote Web Access Certificates

 I’m assuming that your powershell script should be considered best practice these days on all IIS/SSTP servers ?

-7. Gordon Currie says:
+7. Gordon Currie's avatar Gordon Currie says:

 As with all code posted to the Galley, this has disappeared completely.
 Highlights the usefulness of actually posting code on the page.
 Any way you could post this in a 2022-accessible location?